19hours/sg-statutes/Acts/Casino Control Act.md

 (c) a person authorised, appointed, employed or directed by the Authority to exercise the Authority’s powers, perform the Authority’s functions or discharge the Authority’s duties or to assist the Authority in the exercise of its powers, the performance of its functions or the discharge of its duties under this Act or any other written law;

-(d) an inspector or a person authorised, appointed or employed to assist an inspector in connection with any function or duty of the inspector under this Act; or
+(d) an inspector or a person authorised, appointed or employed to assist an inspector in connection with any function or duty of the inspector under this Act;

+[Act 36 of 2012 wef 31/01/2013]

+(e) a member of any committee appointed by the Authority under section 12(1) or 112(4);

+[Act 36 of 2012 wef 31/01/2013]

+(f) a member, a secretary or an officer of the evaluation panel appointed under section 45A; or

+[Act 36 of 2012 wef 31/01/2013]

-(e) an officer of the Inland Revenue Authority of Singapore,
+(g) a member, a secretary or an officer of the Council,

+[Act 36 of 2012 wef 31/01/2013]

 shall disclose any information relating to the affairs of the Authority or of any other person which has been obtained by him in the performance of his duties or the exercise of his functions.

-(1A) Notwithstanding subsection (1), any person referred to in paragraphs (a) to (d) of that subsection may —
+(1A) Notwithstanding subsection (1), any person referred to in paragraphs (a) to (e) of that subsection may —

-(a) furnish to the Comptroller of Income Tax or an officer of the Inland Revenue Authority of Singapore any information relating to casino tax which may be required by the Comptroller or officer in the performance of his duties; and
+(a) furnish to the Comptroller or an officer of the Inland Revenue Authority of Singapore authorised by the Comptroller any information relating to casino tax which may be required by the Comptroller or officer in the performance of his duties; and

+[Act 36 of 2012 wef 31/01/2013]

-(b) permit the Comptroller of Income Tax or an officer of the Inland Revenue Authority of Singapore to have access to, including taking copies of, such records or documents relating to casino tax in the possession of the Authority as the Chief Executive may allow,
+(b) permit the Comptroller or an officer of the Inland Revenue Authority of Singapore authorised by the Comptroller to have access to, including taking copies of, such records or documents relating to casino tax in the possession of the Authority as the Chief Executive may allow,

+[Act 36 of 2012 wef 31/01/2013]

 where the Chief Executive is satisfied that such information or access is necessary for the performance of the duties of the Comptroller or officer.

 [22/2009 wef 22/10/2009]

+[Act 36 of 2012 wef 31/01/2013]

+(1B) Notwithstanding subsection (1), any person referred to in that subsection may furnish any information, report or document obtained in the performance of his duties or in the exercise of his functions under this Act to any individual or statutory body set out in the Second Schedule for the purpose of enabling the performance or discharge by that individual or statutory body of his or its public functions or duties.

+[Act 36 of 2012 wef 31/01/2013]

 (2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 2 years or to both.